-These proposals meet the Park Board Community Garden Policy in the following ways:
+This proposal meets the Park Board Community Garden Policy in the following ways:

-- Will create and maintain an organic community garden that will increase the ecological biodiversity of Vancouver and provide increased understanding of local food production. - Will produce food and flowers for the personal use of society members, as well as for shared benefit of the community. - The Charleson garden will have a community development component involving the neighbouring elementary school in a shared plot and growing program.
+- Will create and maintain an organic community garden that will increase the ecological biodiversity of Vancouver and provide increased understanding of local food production. - Will produce food and flowers for the personal use of society members, as well as for shared benefit of the community. - The garden will have a community development component involving the neighbouring elementary school in a shared plot and growing program.